-- For fall quarter, the official deadline is January 5th, but applicants are urged to send in their applications by December 8thfor priority admissions decision with funding.
-Applications received after this date may still be considered depending on the availability of remaining resources.
+- For the fall quarter, the official deadline is January 5th, but applicants are urged to send in their applications by December 8th for priority admissions decisions with funding.
+Applications received after this date will still be considered.
 The Admissions Committee will only review an application once all required documents are received.

 - All official documents must be received in sealed envelopes directly from the issuing entity.